James Doyle, editor

 Graphic files are accepted if supplied as Tiff files (.tiff).
 High-quality printouts are needed for all figures (300 dpi).
 The minimum line weight for line art is 0.5 point for optimal printing.

 The Journal of Men’s Studies uses a masked review process.
 Authors are asked to include all identifying information in the cover letter, including the manuscript title, the authors’ names, institutional affiliations, and e-mail addresses.
 The first page of the manuscript should include only the article’s title, abstract, and keywords.
 Footnotes containing information that would reveal the authors’ identity and/or affiliation should be removed.
 Every effort should be made to see that the manuscript itself contains no clues to the author’s identity.

 When an article has been accepted, authors are required to obtain and provide to the editor all necessary permissions to reproduce in print and electronic form any copyrighted work, including, for example, photographs of people.

 Our policy prohibits an author from submitting the same manuscript for concurrent consideration by two or more publications.
 Our policy also prohibits publication of a manuscript that has already been published in whole or substantial part elsewhere.
 Authors of manuscripts describing research using human participants are required to comply with APA ethical standards in the treatment of human participants.
 Upon acceptance of a manuscript, authors must sign and return a copyright agreement.

 Submit manuscripts only as electronic files (.rtf or .doc file) via firstname.lastname@example.org.
+Please visit our Style Checklist page for details.
 Mail correspondence to The Journal of Men’s Studies, P.O.
 Box 32, Harriman, TN 37748, USA.